10 Best Beaches in Grand Cayman

 Renowned as a great spot for snorkelling, there is a reef located in about 30ft of water, at a distance of about a 6-minute swim offshore.
 Watch out for the current though as it can be strong in this area, but proficient swimmers should be fine.
 You can see a variety of marine life, including colourful fish, coral reefs, and even sea turtles.
 It is quite a secluded and quiet beach so there isn't other watersports going on, although you may see a paddleboarder pass by from time to time.

 Smith's Barcadere, also known as Smith's Cove, is loved by both locals and tourists.
 It's a picturesque beach with crystal-clear waters and whilst they all are in the Cayman Islands, Smith's Cove landscape also makes it a fun adventure for young beachcombers and explorers.
 Visit at the right time on non-cruise ship weekdays and it’s close to perfect for a relaxing and tranquil swim and sunbathe.
 The cove is dotted with natural rock formations, creating a stunning backdrop for swimming, snorkelling, and even cliff (rock) jumping!
 There’s well-maintained facilities including restrooms and showers and several shaded picnic tables.
-Smith's Barcadere is a must-visit spot and charmingly different from 7MB.
+Smith's Barcadere is a must-visit spot and charmingly different from Seven Mile Beach.

 Governor's Beach, situated on Seven Mile Beach right next to the Governor's House, is renowned for its pristine white sand, clear waters, and breathtaking sunsets.
 It's no secret amongst locals that this public beach is ideal for activities such as swimming, snorkelling near the offshore reef, sunbathing, building sandcastles, and for coming together with friends.
 There are a few picnic tables and shade closer to the car park.
 Fortunately, the beach at this location is still quite wide, so bring all your own seating, shade and refreshments to enjoy how perfect a beach it is.
 That being said, a very short walk away, there are also restaurants and bars and other vendors based in the hotels, ready to supply watersports equipment amongst other things.